 Voluntary initiativesKorea Development Bank (KDB) has committed itself to the following voluntary standards:

-KDC's commitments on corporate social responsibility can be seen here (click on English/Investor Relations/Sustainability).
+KDB's webpage on corporate social responsibility can be seen here [click on English/investor relations/sustainability].

 Korea Development Bank (KDB) and the Equator Principles